AutoFlowResearch/SmartPeak/docs/guide/cli.rst

 By default all possible reports will be exported, i.e. ``PivotTable`` and ``FeatureDB``.
 However user can decide which report type to save using ``--report`` option.
 It is still possible to specify both with this option, e.g. ``--report pivottable featuredb``.
-If ``--output`` path is not given, the files are written to current working directory.
+If ``--output-features`` path is not given, the files are written to current working directory.

 .. tabs::